laila12399/lailascoaching/content/overcome-perfectionism-procrastination-with-psychology.md

 ## :carrot: Sufficient Post Chunk Dopamine Hit (Motivate Calvin)

-After having created bitesize chunks that are resorbable for Calving to consistently complete, create sufficient motivation for Calvin.
+After having created bitesize chunks that are reasonable for Calving to consistently complete, create sufficient motivation for Calvin.

 You can come up with variations for dopamine carrots on a stick, and test which one(s) successfully get you to complete chunks.

-For example, you can set a rule where you pick a movie you are only allowed to watch after competing the chunk.
+For example, you can set a rule where you pick a movie you are only allowed to watch after completing the chunk.

 You can also use supervision in the form of an accountability buddy.